AtzoriMarco/tutorialOF/README.md

 >    └── fvSolution

 Every OpenFOAM case contains:
 1) at least one folder for the physical fields, corresponding to a certain simulation time.
-In this case, the *0* folder, with the (initial) values of velocity (file *U*) and pressure (file *p*).
+In this case, the **0** folder, with the (initial) values of velocity (file **U**) and pressure (file **p**).
-2) one folder, named *constant*, containing parameters pertaining to the physical properties of the system, such as the viscosity (file *transportProperties*).
+2) one folder, named **constant**, containing parameters pertaining to the physical properties of the system, such as the viscosity (file **transportProperties**).
 This folder will also contain the mesh.
-3) one folder, named *system*, providing the settings for numerical discretization and iterative solvers (files *fvSchemes* and *fvSolution*, respectively), the basic information (file *controlDict*), as well as additional "dictionaries" for pre- or post-processing utilities (in this case, the file *blockMeshDict*).
+3) one folder, named **system**, providing the settings for numerical discretization and iterative solvers (files **fvSchemes** and **fvSolution**, respectively), the basic information (file **controlDict**), as well as additional "dictionaries" for pre- or post-processing utilities (in this case, the file **blockMeshDict**).

 ### 2.3 Create a Mesh

-OpenFOAM provides two pre-processing utilities for mesh creation: *blockMesh*, which creates structured grids, and *snappyHexMesh*, which creates unstructured grids.
+OpenFOAM provides two pre-processing utilities for mesh creation: **blockMesh**, which creates structured grids, and **snappyHexMesh**, which creates unstructured grids.
 The tutorial cavity is a simple example of how to use the first.
 OpenFOAM also provides a list of converters from several formats, such as that of Fluent from the ANSYS package.

-The "dictionary" *blockMeshDict* contains the instructions for *blockMesh*.
+The "dictionary" **blockMeshDict** contains the instructions for **blockMesh**.
 In this file, the user must specify:
 1. a list of "vertices", including their coordinates.
 Note that each vertex will be identified later on with its position in this list.
 2. a list of the "blocks" which constitutes the mesh.
 In this example, you see only one hexahedral block, which will contain 20 cells in the x and y directions, and one cell in the z direction.
 Note that you can use different cell spacing.
-In this case, the mode simpleGrading and the option (1,1,1) will give uniform spacing.
+In this case, the mode *simpleGrading* and the option (1,1,1) will give uniform spacing.
 3. a list of "edges", with appropriate definition, if the sides of the blocks have a particular shape.
 In this case, since the side of the block are plane, no edges are required.
 4. a list of "boundaries", which will correspond to the faces of the block where it is needed to impose boundary conditions.
 Each boundary requires:
        1. a "name", which is arbitrary.
        2. a "type", which must correspond to one of the types requested by boundary conditions.
        3. the list of the block(s) "faces" which belong to the boundary, which are defined based on their vertices.
 Note that the vertices order is not arbitrary, but it must be such that they are in counter-clockwise order looking from outside the domain.
-5. a list of "merging patch pairs", which is empty in this case.
+5. a list of "merging patch pairs", which is * [here](https://cfd.direct/openfoam/user-guide/v7-blockMesh/).
-You can find more information on *blockMesh* [here](https://cfd.direct/openfoam/user-guide/v7-blockMesh/).
 For more advanced examples of its capabilities, I suggest having a look at [this tutorial](http://www.wolfdynamics.com/wiki/meshing_OF_blockmesh.pdf) (from *Wolfdynamics*).

-Assuming a proper *blockMeshDict* is provided and located in the system folder, use the command:
+Assuming a proper **blockMeshDict** is provided and located in the system folder, use the command:
 > blockMesh

-to create the mesh in a dedicated folder (*constant/polyMesh/*).
+to create the mesh in a dedicated folder (**constant/polyMesh/**).

-Note that, after creating a mesh, either with *blockMesh*, *snappyHexMesh* or from a converter, it is good practice to use the command *checkMesh*, which provides information about the mesh quality (in this case, it will be of no concern).
+Note that, after creating a mesh, either with **blockMesh**, **snappyHexMesh** or from a converter, it is good practice to use the command **checkMesh**, which provides information about the mesh quality (in this case, it will be of no concern).

 ### 2.4 Boundary conditions and Physical properties

 Initial and boundary conditions in OpenFOAM are assigned together, using the same files that also contain the values of the physical variables.
-Such files have a common structure and are located in folders named after the corresponding time step - typically 0 for the initial condition.
+Such files have a common structure and are located in folders named after the corresponding time step - typically **0** for the initial condition.

-In this tutorial, the pressure, *p*, and the velocity, *U*, are the only variables.
+In this tutorial, the pressure, **p**, and the velocity, **U**, are the only variables.
-Note that physical vectors (such as *U*) are always three-dimensional in OpenFOAM.
+Note that physical vectors (such as **U**) are always three-dimensional in OpenFOAM.
 Running two-dimensional cases, such as "cavity", does not alter the dimensionality of vectors, but prevent solving the equations in one of the directions, which is identified by the keyword empty in the boundary conditions.
 Each of the "variable" files contain:
 1. the physical dimension of the variable, in units of the Internation System (second, metre, kilogram, ampere, kelvin, mole, candela).
 Note that each scalar or vector field is defined with its dimensions.
 Nonetheless, it is always possible to use OpenFOAM using "dimensionless" variables giving scaled values (as in this example).
 2. the value of the variable in the domain (internalField).
 In this example, the fluid is at rest at t=0.